redbeard1083/bc250-performanceprofiles/README.md

 # bc250-performanceprofiles
 Easy way to change performance profiles for CPU and GPU overclocking on the BC-250.

+This is a simple script to adjust CPU and GPU overclock settings as quickly as possible.
+(Full disclosure: I did use chatgpt to produce the menu script.)

 Dislaimer:  I am not responsible for any harm caused by these scripts and you use them at your own risk.
+The 4ghz settings will require adequate cooling.

 Requirements:
 CPU overclock already installed: https://github.com/bc250-collective/bc250_smu_oc/